-40 participants were tested and 39 were included (1 removed for failure to show a correlation between target and response).
-When asked to indicate their gender, 10 people selected 'male', 28 people selected 'female', and 1 person selected 'Non-Binary or Prefer Not To Say'.
+Forty participants were tested, and 39 were included (one was removed for failure to show a correlation between target and response).
+When asked to indicate their gender, 10 people selected male, 28 people selected female, and one person selected "non-binary or prefer not to say."
 Average age was 21.85 years.
-The age distribution had a large right tail.
-36 participants were aged between 18 and 23 years.
-The remaining three were aged 25, 45, and 71 years.
-Participants were given either £10 or one hour of participant pool credit, a system where psychology students are rewarded for participating in studies by gaining credits to award to participants for their own future studies (not a course credit).
+The age distribution had a large right tail; 36 participants were between 18 and 23 years old, and the remaining three were 25, 45, and 71 years old.
+Participants were given either £10 or 1 hour of participant pool credit, a system where psychology students are rewarded for participating in studies by gaining credits to award to participants for their own future studies (not a course credit).
 This study was approved by Durham Psychology's Ethics Board (Reference: PSYCH-2018-12-04).
 Informed consent was given by participants in writing.

-The experiment uses a statistical technique that is well-known in the medical literature, the Pocock boundary for two planned analyses (Pocock, 1977).
-In this procedure, the first step is to decide on and pre-register the critical analysis (or analyses).
+The experiment used a statistical technique that is well known in the medical literature: the Pocock boundary for two planned analyses (Pocock, 1977).
+In this procedure, the first step is to decide on and preregister the critical analysis (or analyses).
 Next, half of the final sample is gathered.
-This is tested with an alpha value of .0294 (Pocock, 1977)

-assuming that one wants to control the overall type I error rate at 5%.
-If all p-values are below .0294, testing ends and the null hypothesis (or hypotheses) are rejected.
+This is tested with an alpha value of 0.0294 (Pocock, 1977), assuming that one wants to control the overall type I error rate at 5%.
+If all p values are below 0.0294, testing ends and the null hypothesis (or hypotheses) is rejected.
 If not, the other half of the sample is gathered (as occurred here).
-The entire sample is again tested with an alpha value of .0294.
+The entire sample is again tested with an alpha value of 0.0294.
 This has the advantage of both (a) controlling the type I error rate at 5% overall and (b) allowing for the possibility of stopping testing early.
-This has only a very small impact on statistical power - it only matters if the final p-values are between .05 and .0294 and also the initial p-values are above .0294.
+This has only a very small impact on statistical power, as it only matters if the final p values are between 0.05 and 0.0294 and also the initial p values are above 0.0294.

 This technique is most helpful when the effect sizes of interest are difficult to estimate, allowing for an early stop if they are found to be large while also allowing for a large sample if they are found to be small.
-(There are also versions for 3 analyses, using an alpha of .0221, four analyses, .0182, five analyses, .0158, and so on.)
+(There are also versions for three analyses, using an alpha of 0.0221; four analyses, 0.0182; five analyses, 0.0158; and so on.)